Homegoroshi – Japanese don’t always like positive feedbackArticles, Japanese business keywords, Leadership

-As part of my work, I often teach seminars to Japanese who are managing non-Japanese subordinates about feedback techniques.
+As part of my work, I often teach seminars to Japanese people who are managing non-Japanese subordinates about feedback techniques.
 One of the things I always emphasize in such seminars is the importance of giving positive feedback.
 In many cultures outside Japan, particularly the United States where I do much of my work, praising people is something that is generally considered to be a good thing, and is welcomed by pretty much everyone.
 It’s just taken as a given that people will respond well and be glad when they receive positive feedback.
 Indeed, in America as an example, positive feedback is used consistently as a motivator, and it works because it’s consistently something that people enjoy receiving.

-Trying to understand this, I learned that Japanese tend to not want to praise things that they think are not perfect and still need work — and of course for perfectionist Japanese, there isn’t anything that can’t be improved further.
-Also, I discovered that many Japanese are afraid that if they praise a subordinate, it will go to their head and they will stop working so hard.
+Trying to understand this, I learned that Japanese people tend to not want to praise things that they think are not perfect and still need work — and of course for perfectionist Japanese people, there isn’t anything that can’t be improved further.
+Also, I discovered that many Japanese people are afraid that if they praise a subordinate, it will go to their head and they will stop working so hard.

 Other articles you may be interested in: